Last Modified: August 22, 2019

 If you have any complaints or other comments, please contact us at the contact information below.

-If a dispute arises between us and one or more of our users, we intend to comply with the Working Draft of the American Bar Association’s Best Practice Guidelines for Online Legal Document Providers referenced above.
+If a dispute arises between us and one or more of our users, we intend to comply with the American Bar Association’s Best Practice Guidelines for Online Legal Document Providers referenced above.
 Accordingly, as you will find in our Terms of Service (which is our contract with you), we attempt to make the location of the dispute resolution proceeding convenient for both you and us.
 We also require arbitration in most situations to keep the costs of the proceedings low for both you and us.
 Further, we are open to online dispute resolution processes and similar concepts.
 We do not require you to pay our lawyer fees in the proceedings either.
 And in all cases, we will not unreasonably delay the resolution of disputes with our users.
 Finally, we do not ban class actions.

 If you have complaints, comments, or questions, please contact us at firstname.lastname@example.org.
 You can send written communications to us at our registered agent and office on file with the Missouri Secretary of State.